Did you know you can claim tax depreciation on any property you operate as an Airbnb?

 It doesn’t matter if the property was let for a month, a week, or one day – you are still entitled to claim depreciation as part of your tax return because for the period of time it was available it was an income-producing concern.

-You can claim depreciation on all your furniture; and if the property is an apartment, you can also claim for your portion of the common areas such as foyers, games rooms and gardens.
+You can claim depreciation on brand-new furniture you have installed; and if the property is an apartment, you can also claim for your portion of the common areas such as foyers, games rooms and gardens.

 Even when you are just letting out a portion of the property, say one or two rooms, you can claim depreciation on a pro-rata basis calculated on a floor area formula.